Consumer Data Right (CDR) Framework (Australia)

 What is Consumer Data Right (CDR) Framework (Australia)?

-Consumer Data Right (CDR) Framework (Australia) is a compliance framework from Australia with 3 domains and 25 controls.
-Australia's Consumer Data Right framework, established under Part IVD of the Competition and Consumer Act 2010, enables consumers to securely share their data with accredited third parties.
-Covers banking, energy, and non-bank lending sectors.
-Regulated by ACCC (competition), OAIC (privacy), and Data Standards Body (technical standards).
+Consumer Data Right (CDR) Framework (Australia) is a compliance framework from Australia with 4 domains and 33 controls.
+Australia's Consumer Data Right (CDR) framework, established under Part IVD of the Competition and Consumer Act 2010, enables consumers to securely share their data with accredited third parties.
+It was first implemented for the banking sector (Open Banking) and subsequently rolled out for energy (July 2022) and non‑bank lending (2023).
+Additional sectors such as telecommunications and health are in advanced development.
+The framework is overseen by the ACCC and continuously updated through CDR rules and data standards.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does Consumer Data Right (CDR) Framework (Australia) have?

-Consumer Data Right (CDR) Framework (Australia) has 25 controls organised across 3 domains.
-The largest domains are CDR Privacy Safeguards (13 controls), Accreditation Framework (6 controls), Consent Requirements (6 controls).
+Consumer Data Right (CDR) Framework (Australia) has 33 controls organised across 4 domains.
+The largest domains are CDR: Privacy Safeguards (CCA Part IVD Div 5) (13 controls), CDR: Rules, Security and Oversight (8 controls), CDR: Accreditation (6 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does Consumer Data Right (CDR) Framework (Australia) map to?